Lê Duẩn: Relations with China

 During Lê Duẩn's China visit in June 1973, Zhou told him that North Vietnam should adhere to the Paris Peace Accords.
 Following the signing, Lê Thanh Nghị stated that the direction of Vietnam's communism was directly linked to its relations with the Soviet Union.
 The Chinese opposed immediate reunification and to that end, began making economic agreements with the Provisional Revolutionary (Communist) Government of South Vietnam (PRGSV).
 PRGSV head Nguyễn Hữu Thọ was treated well by the Chinese.
 This policy further damaged relations.
 China and Vietnam drifted further apart; eventual Chinese aid did not improve relations.

-Lê Thanh, unsuccessfully visited China in August 1975 to seek aid.
+Lê Thanh unsuccessfully visited China in August 1975 to seek aid.
 On 22–28 September, Lê Duẩn and Lê Thanh visited China in a second attempt.
 During the visit the Vietnamese wanted to assure the Chinese they were interested in maintaining good relations with both China and the Soviet Union.
 Deng Xiaoping stated that both superpowers acted as imperialists and sought hegemony.
 Lê Duẩn in a speech did not mention the Soviet Union by name, but noted that Vietnam had succeeded because of help from other socialist countries, meaning the Eastern bloc.
 Two agreements were signed, but no non-refundable aid agreement was made.
 No joint communique was issued and Lê Duẩn left earlier than planned.
 According to Anne Gilks, the Sino/Vietnamese alliance effectively ended with the Fall of Saigon.
 Relations with China further deteriorated; several leading pro-Chinese communists were purged from the party.

 Lê Duẩn visited China from 20 to 25 November 1977 to seek aid.
 CPC Chairman Hua Guofeng stated that Sino/Vietnamese relations had deteriorated because they held different principles.
 Hua insisted that China could not help Vietnam because of its own economic difficulties and differences in principles.
 Lê Duẩn countered that the only difference was how they viewed the Soviet Union and the United States.
-Following his visit, China (Xinhua) condemned COMECON.
+Following his visit, China's state-run Xinhua News Agency condemned COMECON.
 China halted all economic development projects between May and July 1978.
 During this period total Chinese aid to Vietnam amounted to $300 million.

-Chinese invasion
+Sino-Vietnamese War

 On 17 February 1979, the Chinese People's Liberation Army crossed the Vietnamese border, withdrawing on 5 March after a two-week campaign which devastated northern Vietnam and briefly threatened Hanoi.
-Both China (40,000) and Vietnam (over 20,000) suffered heavy losses.
+Both China and Vietnam suffered heavy losses.
 Peace talks broke down in December 1979 and both China (400,000) and Vietnam (600,000) began a major build-up of forces along the border.
 Sporadic fighting on the border occurred throughout the 1980s and China threatened to force Vietnam's exit from Kampuchea.